Free Museum Passes

 What goes hand in hand with a road trip like a picnic?
 There are dozens of lovely waysides along these routes to enjoy.
 I would suggest calling Louise’s Place (834.2176) in Two Harbors and have her pack you a picnic basket.

 · If I could make a suggestion, Ilona’s Beach at Twin Points Safe Harbor is a great spot that is not too heavily travelled.
 Located just north of Gooseberry State Park it comes up fast on the right hand side.
-Don’t be fooled by the hoarder that has all the junk next door.
 It’s a nice spot with access to the Gitche Gammi Bike Trail.
+Or take a drive up County Road #2 to White Pines Picnic Area where you will see one of the last stands of white pine that once to covered northern Minnesota.

 There are three excellent State Parks within a 30-45 minute drive of the B&B.